 “Just face the fear of knowing: the sooner you do, the greater the hope.”

-Television presenter and ex-Silver Fern, Jenny-May Clarkson, is taking on the Move your Butt challenge once again this June to help more Kiwis beat bowel cancer.
-She already exercises every day, but she’s happy to push herself even further if it’ll help save more lives.
+Breakfast presenter and ex-Silver Fern, Jenny-May Clarkson, is encouraging Kiwis to get involved with the Move your Butt challenge in June to help more Kiwis beat bowel cancer.

 Jenny-May lost her brother to bowel cancer at age 54, so she knows first hand how important it is to seek help early.
 “Cancer is such as hideous thing, no matter what kind of cancer it is.
 But because my brother died of bowel cancer, I’m acutely aware of it.”